 I don’t need to police my students while they are online.

 My students are very familiar with the program, and they enjoy it so much.
 It’s visually appealing, age-appropriate, and challenging enough to keep them hooked.
-Because I loop with 7th and 8th graders, I’m able to form strong relationships with them, and I trust they’re doing the work, even when I’m not walking around the room monitoring.
+Because I loop with seventh and eighth graders, I’m able to form strong relationships with them, and I trust they’re doing the work, even when I’m not walking around the room monitoring.

 I’ve seen a ripple effect in the lives of my students.

-My students are not only learning about financial management; they’re making the connection between money and real life.
-Because of the pandemic, lots of families are struggling right now.
-The lessons my students are learning from FutureSmart have given them a greater understanding of the difficult financial decisions their parents may be facing.
-Many of them share with me that they had no idea and have a greater appreciation for all that their parents do.
+My students are not only learning about financial management, they’re making the connection between money and real life.
+The lessons my students are learning from FutureSmart have given them a greater understanding of the financial decisions their parents may be facing.
+Many of them share with me that they had no idea about and have a greater appreciation for all that their parents do.
 As teachers, we have the responsibility, now more than ever, to provide this knowledge to our students because they are living it.